 Why Diasporic Caribbean and Latinx* Studies?

-Latin American, Caribbean, and U.S. Latinx heritages are stories woven: stories of indigenous peoples and diasporas, of slavery and war, of revolution and sovereignty.
+Latin American and Caribbean heritages are stories woven: stories of indigenous peoples and diasporas, of slavery and war, of revolution and sovereignty.
 These stories include cultural traditions that have shifted and stayed the same over hundreds and thousands of years.
 They are what’s been passed down through generations, what has not survived and what has.
 They are diasporic and fluid, intersectional and ever-changing, defying imposed borders and challenging preconceived notions of identity.
 These heritages are rich and diverse, vibrant and alive, and can be found throughout the region and throughout the world.

 With the Major in Latin American, Caribbean, and U.S. Latin@ Studies (LACUSL), learning is about opening one’s eyes and one’s mind.
 It is about celebrating uniqueness and also seeing the thread beneath us all.
 When we learn about ourselves and about others, we increase our ability to work with people from different backgrounds; we increase our consciousness and our likelihood of succeeding in this vastly diverse and interconnected world.
 With LACUSL you not only cultivate a passion for lifelong learning, but also secure skills and tools to aid in your career and life path.

 The curriculum of the LACUSL Major is unique across the nation and is designed to ensure that students acquire foundational knowledge of U.S. Latinx, Latin American, and Caribbean history and cultures; develop analytical and critical thinking skills; learn the comparative approach to studies of cultures; and gain insight into Latinx, Latin American, and Caribbean cultures from a variety of perspectives.